Norwegians to protest Breivik, singing song he hates

 On Wednesday he railed at psychiatrists who diagnosed him as psychotic, saying their report contained "evil, fictional inventions".

-(Reporting by Balazs Koranyi; additional reporting by Victoria Klesty; editing by Andrew Roche)
+(Reporting by Balazs Koranyi; additional reporting by Victoria Klesty; Editing by Andrew Roche and Alessandra Rizzo)